-NAME ACRES FACILITIES S LEWIS EMERY PARK 87.5 PLAYGROUND, BASEBALL DIAMOND, PAVILIONS, PICNIC TABLES, GRILLS, COMMUNITY BUILDING, FISHING PIERS, SLEDDING HILLS
+NAME ACRES FACILITIES S LEWIS EMERY PARK 87.5 PLAYGROUND, BASEBALL DIAMOND, PAVILIONS, PICNIC TABLES, GRILLS, COMMU- NITY BUILDING, FISHING PIERS, SLEDDING HILLS

-The fairgrounds for the Hillsdale County Fair are located in the City of Hillsdale.
+Hillsdale County Agricultural Society owns the fairgrounds for the Hillsdale County Fair are located in the City of Hillsdale.
 The fairgrounds are used for a variety of purposes throughout the year -many of which are recreational in nature- as well as during fair week.
 The fairgrounds for the Hillsdale County Fair are located in the City of Hillsdale.
 Other than the annual Agricultural Fair, the fairgrounds are used for a variety of purposes throughout the year; 4H Programs, camping, horseshoes, equestrian events, fireworks display, RV Sales, auctions, and weddings.